plantuml-stdlib/C4-PlantUML/README.md

 Additional tags/stereotypes can be added to the existing element stereotypes (component, ...) and highlight,... specific aspects:

-- `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
+- `AddElementTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite, ?borderStyle, ?borderThickness)`:
   Introduces a new element tag.
 The styles of the tagged elements are updated and the tag is displayed in the calculated legend.
 - `AddRelTag(tagStereo, ?textColor, ?lineColor, ?lineStyle, ?sprite, ?techn, ?legendText, ?legendSprite, ?lineThickness)`:
   Introduces a new Relationship tag.
 The styles of the tagged relationships are updated and the tag is displayed in the calculated legend.
-- `AddBoundaryTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText)`:
+- `AddBoundaryTag(tagStereo, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?type, ?legendText, ?borderStyle, ?borderThickness)`:
   Introduces a new Boundary tag.
 The styles of the tagged boundaries are updated and the tag is displayed in the calculated legend.
 - `UpdateElementStyle(elementName, ?bgColor, ?fontColor, ?borderColor, ?shadowing, ?shape, ?sprite, ?techn, ?legendText, ?legendSprite)`:
   This call updates the default style of the elements (component, ...) and creates no additional legend entry.